eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 **Renewal Factor (RF):** A cryptographic credential proving identity continuity.
 Following a full ECA identity lifecycle, `RF` is the signed *Attestation Result (AR)* issued by a Verifier from a prior bootstrap or renewal procedure.
 It is presented by an Attester as proof of an established identity.

+## Related Concepts

+**Evidence:** A set of claims produced by an Attester about its state, cryptographically signed by the Attester itself.
+In ECA, this typically takes the form of a signed EAT containing claims such as the EUID, IHB, and Proof-of-Possession.

 **Instance Factor Pattern (IFP):** The set of defined methods for sourcing the private value for Instance Factor (`IF`).
 Three patterns are defined: hardware-rooted (Pattern A), orchestrator-provisioned (Pattern B), and artifact-based (Pattern C).
 For detailed specifications, see [](#instance-factor-patterns-ifp).

+**Handle:** In ECA, the `Handle` as defined in [I-D.ietf-rats-reference-interaction-models] can be realized through the combination of a public Binding Factor and a Verifier-supplied freshness value (e.g., a nonce or session context).

 **Joint Factor Possession:** The cryptographic property where security derives from proving knowledge of multiple factors (`BF`+`VF` for bootstrap, `BF`+`RF`+`IF` for attestation renewal) rather than secrecy of individual components.

+**Exchange Identifier (eca_uuid):** A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths.

+## Artifacts

 **Integrity Hash Beacon (IHB):** A SHA-256 binding of `BF` to `IF` that enables exposure-tolerant authentication while preventing pre-computation attacks to mitigate MiTM threats.

-**Exchange Identifier (eca_uuid):** A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths.
+**Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

+**Attestation Result (AR):** A signed statement from a Verifier asserting the outcome of the appraisal of an Attester's Evidence.
+In ECA, this is a separate artifact from the Evidence, signed by the Verifier's long-term identity key.

 # Conceptual Model (Informational) {#conceptual-model}